flaviut/flaviut.github.io/_posts/2018-04-07-open-sesame.md

 {% include image.html
     url="/assets/images/2018-04-07-open-sesame/mp.png"
-    description="By the time I wrote this, the data was destoryed and the keys invalidated, so you'll have to use your imagination a little on how the main page used to look." %}
+    description="By the time I wrote this, the data was destroyed and the keys invalidated, so you'll have to pretend this page is filled in." %}

 {% include image.html
     url="/assets/images/2018-04-07-open-sesame/au.png"